eazar001/yesbot/README.md

 Configuration
 =============

 The first required step is to configure the bot.
-Note that multiple channels are not explicitly supported at this moment.
-Here is a sample template for `config.pl`.
+Here is a sample template for `config.pl`
 ```prolog

 host('chat.freenode.net').